liesware/coherence/README.md

 ## Quickstart (Linux)

 Install glibc-static.
-Inside bin folder there is a coherence version compile with -static, so you shoul not have problems to run it, because it does not depend on shared libs.
+Inside bin folder there is a coherence version compile with -static, so you should not have problems to run it, because it does not depend on shared libs.
 ```
 git clone https://github.com/liesware/coherence.git
 cd coherence/coherence02/bin/